inveniosoftware/docs-invenio-rdm/docs/develop/example_subjects_extension.md

-# Example Subjects Extensions
+# Example Subjects Extension

 A common type of extension is one that adds a controlled vocabulary to your instance.
-By following the instructions here, you can create an extension that InvenioRDM will automatically recognize.
+By following the instructions here, you can create just such a type of extension that InvenioRDM will automatically recognize.

 ## Create your module